sphinx-contrib/httpdomain/doc/index.rst

          .. autobottle:: yourwebapp:app
             :endpoints:

-      will document all endpoints in the flask app.
+      will document all endpoints in the bottle app.

       For compatibility, omitting this option will produce the same effect like above.